mattg9/JavaParser/readme.txt

 - No duplicate headers in files
   - I'm not merging a Name value from file 1 with Name value from file 2
   - Current implementation would override Name with value in file 2
-  - Would likely represent data in this case with 'First Name' and 'Last Name'
+  - You'd probably want to represent data in this case with 'First Name' and 'Last Name'

 - I'm not anticpating case sensitive headers (i.e. Name, name)
-  - but could always send headers toUpperCase() to avoid possible conflicts
+  - However, I will send headers toUpperCase() to avoid possible conflicts

-- File content should always match extention (e.g. only XML in a ".csv")
+- File content should match extention (e.g. a csv named .html by mistake)